-Scope has applied rating-conditional residual-value haircuts to cover for this and other sources of risk (see section 4.3).
+Scope has applied rating-conditional residual-value haircuts to cover for this and other sources of risk (see section 4.2).
 Even so, the agency does not expect used car prices in Greece to diverge materially between diesel and non-diesel types during the transaction's life.
-This expectation is based on past price performance globally of cars after significant regulatory changes or technological advancements have taken place.
+This expectation is based on past price performance globally of cars after significant regulatory changes or technological advancements.